The AI Doesn't Read Words. It Reads Numbers.

 3 Ways to Save Tokens (and Money)

-You save tokens on the input side — usually the larger part of a conversation.
-Your answer still comes back in Arabic, but your question used far fewer tokens to get there.
+Write prompts in English but request the answer in Arabic.
+You save on the input side — usually the larger part of a conversation.

-A short, specific prompt outperforms a long, rambling one — and uses fewer tokens.
-Every extra sentence costs money.
-A well-crafted prompt can save you tens of dollars a month at scale.
+A short, specific prompt outperforms a long, rambling one — and every extra sentence is a literal cost.

 Pro Tips for Builders

-Match model to task, not to default.
-A summarization task that costs $0.50/day on Claude Opus costs $0.015/day on GPT-4o mini — with similar quality for simple tasks.
-Token pricing is the key variable in that decision.
+- 4. Match model to task, not to default.
+A summarization task that costs $0.50/day on Opus costs $0.015/day on GPT-4o mini — similar quality for simple work.

-Conversation history multiplies your input token cost.
-In a chat app, every message in the history is re-sent with each new request.
-A 20-turn conversation means the 20th message costs 20× more input tokens than the 1st.
-Implement a rolling window or summarization strategy early.
+- 5. History multiplies cost.
+In chat, every prior message is re-sent each turn.
+The 20th message costs ~20× the input tokens of the 1st.
+Use a rolling window or summarization early.

 The Core Insight